NaGNU/hsfetch/README.md

     Avoid adding heavy dependencies or unnecessary features.
     Pull requests should include a clear description of changes.

-License: rfetch is licensed under the MIT License.
+License: hsfetch is licensed under the GPLv3 License.
-You are free to use, modify, and distribute this software with or without changes, in personal or commercial projects, provided the copyright notice and permission notice are included.

 Disclaimer: This software is provided "as is", without warranty of any kind.
 The author is not responsible for any damage, loss, or issues caused by using this software.